Country Guide

 Additionally, Croatia has entered into numerous social security treaties with other countries to avoid dual contributions, available here.

 To ensure your employees remain compliant with these treaties, they must possess a valid A1 certificate (if traveling from another EU country to Croatia) or a Certificate of Coverage (CoC) (if traveling from a country outside the EU).
+For WorkFlex users, the certificate is issued automatically after a trip request is submitted.
+Discover our solution for efficient social security risk mitigation here.

 Tax compliance